KiranRevanna1/AWS-STRIPE/README.md

 <li>We are using a `calculateCost(storage)` function (that we are going to add soon) to figure out how much to charge a user based on the number of notes that are going to be stored.

-<li><li>We create a new Stripe object using our Stripe Secret key.
+<li>We create a new Stripe object using our Stripe Secret key.
 We are getting this from the environment variable that we configured in the previous chapter.

 <li>Finally, we use the `stripe.charges.create` method to charge the user and respond to the request if everything went through successfully.
 </ul>